okcoders/ok-coders-spring-2015/15-mongoose/15-01-mongoose-mongodb-in-node.md

 In this schema I'm saying that my document will have three properties, a `title`, a `body` and an `author`, and that their respective types will be `String`, `String`, and `Number`.
 This in fact corresponds to the test data we already have in the posts collection.

 But the schema doesn't say anything about which collection is refers to, that is, what kind of document it is modeling.
 For that we need a model object.
+This is the second part of mongoose's two step process.
 The model object takes the name of the collection it operates on and the schema for documents in that collection.

 Create a model object from this schema: